NetCordDev/NetCord/Documentation/guides/voice/receiving-voice.md

 [!code-cs[Buffering Received Audio](ReceivingVoice/Examples.cs#L43-L64)]

+### Handling Packet Loss and Sequencing

+Because Discord sends voice data over UDP, audio packets can sometimes arrive out of order, get delayed, or drop completely.
+To handle disorganized packets, you might want to implement an audio sequencer or a jitter buffer.
+For packets that are lost entirely, you can take advantage of Opus features like Forward Error Correction (FEC) and Packet Loss Concealment (PLC).

+While building these mechanisms is beyond the scope of this guide, NetCord provides the data you need to do so.
+You can use @NetCord.Gateway.Voice.VoiceReceiveEventArgs.SequenceNumber to sort packets into their correct order and detect missing ones, and @NetCord.Gateway.Voice.VoiceReceiveEventArgs.Timestamp to determine precise audio timing.

 ## Opus Decoding

 Discord sends audio in Opus format, which you may need to decode to PCM for processing.
 NetCord provides @NetCord.Gateway.Voice.OpusDecodeStream, which decodes Opus-encoded audio data that gets written into PCM format and writes the PCM data to the stream passed into its constructor.
 It uses @NetCord.Gateway.Voice.OpusDecoder internally, which can be used directly if you need more control over the decoding process.